National Alliance Against Tolls - Figures

 Road Taxes

 Various figures are quoted for road taxes, but what is the correct figure?
-This is a bit like the question - "How long is a piece of string?"
-Since 2005 we have quoted £50 billion for road taxes, but we have reviewed this figure (June 2008)-
+It is a bit like the question - "How long is a piece of string?"
+Since 2005 we have been estimating this figure and our current estimate is nearly £50 billion for the more direct road taxes or £56 billion if more indirect items are included.
+This figure is broken down below, and below that is an explanation of how the figures have been estimated -

 SUMMARY (figures are rounded)